 “Phones are known points of contact where we’re constantly touching other things and then touching our phones,” says Melissa Maker, host of the YouTube channel Clean My Space.
 Like a good grasp of hand hygiene, an understanding of how to clean your phone will help you avoid the flu and COVID-19.
-That’s why Maker says the task should be a regular part of your cleaning routine.
+That’s why Maker says the task should be a regular part of your cleaning schedule.

 - Power down your smartphone and remove the case.
 Germs can get caught in the corners of the case, so it’s important to take it off when cleaning, says Sarah McConomy, a smartphone expert and chief operating officer of cell phone trade-in site Sell Cell.

-- If you have a screen protector that is pulling up on the sides or at the corners, bacteria can build up there, too, McConomy says.
+- If you have a screen protector that is pulling up on the sides or at the corners, bacteria can build up there too, McConomy says.
 Remove the screen protector and throw it away.

 - Gently wipe your screen with a microfiber cloth.
-For a deep clean, use an approved disinfectant wipe (more on those below).
+For a deep-clean, use an approved disinfectant wipe (more on those below).

 - Don’t forget to clean the camera’s lenses and edges with a microfiber cloth.
 A sign yours needs cleaning?
 Your pictures will start to come out blurry.